kytos/legacy/napps/kytos/of_flow_manager/README.rst

 ========

-The *of.flow-manager* application exports a REST API to add, remove, list and clean flows from switches.
-It can be used by others applications to manage all flows.
+The *of.flow-manager* application exports a REST API to add, remove, list and clear flows from switches.
+It can be used by other applications to manage all flows.

-This applications creates an abstraction layer to other applications, since it is only necessary to know only the endpoints.
-The application takes care to handle the requests and return the information already formatted (all endpoints that receive a ``GET`` returns an JSON file).
+This application creates an abstraction layer to other applications, since it is only necessary to know the endpoints.
+The application handles the requests and return the information already formatted (all endpoints that receive a ``GET`` return a JSON file).

 Installing
 ==========

-All the Kytos Network Applications are located in the NApps online repository.
+All of the Kytos Network Applications are located in the NApps online repository.
 To install this NApp, run:

 .. code:: shell